craig-vargas-lab/Driving-Lane-Detection/writeup.md

 Lastly the points given by the polynomial fit to the image pixel locations were formatted into an array that described the coordinates of the left and right lanes in a manner that would allow someone to “connect-the-dots” and draw a polynomial that defines the driving lane (gen_vid.py lines 455-465).
 The coordinates were then fed into the openCV function fillPoly in order to draw a shaded region that enclosed the car’s driving lane.

-Example of lane pixels and the polynomial fit to them

 [Example of: Lane pixels with polynomial fit](./output_images/find_lanes_test4.jpg)